 By original design, Bitcoin was built to be an electronic cash system.
 In other words, it was designed to be used for both big and small global payments—day in, day out.

-However, when the original digital currency, which is now commonly called Bitcoin Core (BTC), became more popular in 2017, it struggled to meet the demands of a global currency.
+However, when the original digital currency, which is now commonly called Bitcoin (BTC), became more popular in 2017, it struggled to meet the increasing demands of a global currency set by its own popularity.

 Transactions were slow, expensive, and sometimes unreliable as the network became ever-busier, so part of the Bitcoin community decided a change was needed.